cbrnr/python-intro-short/04-Functions/04-Functions.md

 'Hello world!'
 ```

 Since we are using Python in interactive mode, the returned value is automatically printed on the screen.
-However, we can now use the returned value by assigning a name:
+However, we can now use the returned value for example by giving it a name:

 ```python
 >>> h = test2()